jazzband/django-newsletter/README.rst

 Unit tests
 ==========
 Fairly extensive tests are available for internal frameworks, web (un)subscription and mail sending.
-One feature currently untested is actually sending mail to very large numbers of recipients (1000+), but feel free to try around.
+Sending a newsletter to large groups of recipients (+10k) has been confirmed to work in multiple production environments.
 Please to note that the unittests (or actually, Django) currently requires a `404.html` in your `templates` directory in order to be able to test 404 responses.